anton-mitune/obsidian-p2p-sync/README.md

 ### 4. Test in Obsidian

-1. Open the `demo-vault` folder in Obsidian
+1. Open the `p2p-sync-demo-vault` folder in Obsidian
 2. Go to Settings → Community Plugins
 3. Enable "P2P Vault Sync"
 4. Click the sync icon in the ribbon or use Command Palette